 What is the difference between colors salmon and coral color, what psychological influences do they have, and what does it say about your personality if they’re a favorite color or if you like to wear either?

 Salmon is a pinkish, orange color, named after the fresh of the salmon fish.
 The color of salmon fish does vary depending on its diet and geographical location.
 The name salmon being used as a color was first introduced and used in the mid 1770s.

 The salmon color can vary from a very light or whitish orange or pink to a darker shade of pink.
-The most common shades are, light, pink and dark salmon.
+The most common shades are, Light Salmon, Pink Salmon and Dark Salmon.

 Coral tends to be a brighter pinkish, orange shade.
 Coral is generally considered a shade of orange.
 The name coral first used to describe a color dates back to the early 16th century.

-Coral pink and light coral are two different shades or variations of coral.
+Coral Pink and Light Coral are two different shades or variations of the color coral.

 Wearing Salmon or Coral Meaning